 After a short time Henderson became a music director for Black Swan Records, and through this work he was able to assemble some of New York’s best musicians to start his own band.
 In 1924 Henderson began playing in the Roseland Ballroom, and over the next ten years he helped transform the Roseland into a premier venue for jazz in New York while his band became known as the greatest jazz orchestra in the city.

-Over the years Henderson was able to enlist such great musicians as Coleman Hawkins, Kaiser Marshall, Don Redman, and even Louis Armstrong into his band and with their help he was able to help develop jazz big band as it is known today.
+Over the years Henderson, a member of Alpha Phi Alpha Fraternity, was able to enlist such great musicians as Coleman Hawkins, Kaiser Marshall, Don Redman, and even Louis Armstrong into his band and with their help he was able to help develop jazz big band as it is known today.
 In the 1930s Henderson’s band began to come apart, and in 1939 Henderson was forced to give it up and become a music arranger for Benny Goodman.
-Alhough he attempted to lead bands throughout the 1940s, he was never quite successful, and a stroke in 1950 effectively ended his career and left him partially paralyzed until his death on December 29, 1952.
+Although he attempted to lead bands throughout the 1940s, he was never quite successful, and a stroke in 1950 effectively ended his career and left him partially paralyzed until his death on December 29, 1952.